AG7GN/nexus-initialize/README.md

 		" Don't use Ex mode, use Q for formatting map Q gq

-		" CTRL-U in insert mode deletes a lot.
-Use CTRL-G u to first break undo, " so that you can undo CTRL-U after inserting a line break. ignoremap <C-U> <C-G>u<C-U>

 				" In many terminal emulators the mouse works just fine, thus enable it.
 		"if has('mouse')
 		"  set mouse=a
 		"endif